ameistad/haloy/README.md

 ## ✨ Features
 * **Zero-Downtime Deployments:** Haloy waits for new containers to be healthy before switching traffic, ensuring your application is always available.
 * **Automatic TLS:** Provides free, automatically renewing TLS certificates from Let's Encrypt.
 * **Easy Rollbacks:** Instantly revert to any previous deployment with a single command.
+Supports multiple rollback strategies (local images, registry tags, or disabled).
 * **Simple Horizontal Scaling:** Scale your application by changing a single number in your config to run multiple container instances.
 * **High-performance Reverse Proxy:** Leverages [HAProxy](https://www.haproxy.org/) for load balancing, HTTPS termination, and HTTP/2 support.
 * **Deploy from Anywhere:** Integrated API allows for remote deployments from your local machine or a CI/CD pipeline.